Solar Panel Cost Guide in Kewanee, IL (2025 Update)

 Let’s have a look at the average cost of solar panels in Kewanee.

-The average cost of solar panels in Kewanee is 4 per watt.To cover the typical energy usage of the average home in Kewanee, most homeowners require a 6.4-kilowatt system.
-Using the figure above, a solar installation costs around $16,922, or $24,198 before the federal solar tax credit of 0 is applied.
+Currently, the national average cost of solar panels is $2.66 per watt.
+However, in Kewanee, the typical cost of a solar system is 4 per watt.To cover the typical energy usage of the average home in Kewanee, most homeowners require a 6.4-kilowatt system.
+Using the figure above, a solar installation costs about $16,922, or $24,198 before the federal solar tax credit of 0 is applied.

 Solar savings over time in Kewanee